kimsama/mcp-rag-database/docker-network.md

 ## Solution 2: Docker Compose Integration

+This solution builds upon Solution 1 by using Docker Compose instead of `docker run`.
+You must complete **Steps 1-3 from Solution 1** first (create network, update mcp-database configuration, and start services).

 Since the mcp-crawl4ai-rag project doesn't have a `docker-compose.yml` file, we need to create one that defines the service and connects it to the shared network.

+### Prerequisites
+- Complete Steps 1-3 from Solution 1 (mcp-network must exist)
+- mcp-database services must be running

+### Create Docker Compose File

 Create a docker-compose file in the mcp-crawl4ai-rag directory: